 Easy to get into?
-Entry requirements vary, with some courses asking for as much as 340 UCAS points.
+Entry requirements vary, the average is between 240 to 320 UCAS points (CCC to ABB at A-level) but some courses ask for as much as 340 points.
 A range of courses from foundation to PhD level are on offer, and academic excellence is rewarded, with generous scholarships for those entering with over 340 points.

 Transport links: Situated on the M4 corridor with its own railway station.
 20 minutes by train or car from Cardiff.